x-govuk/govuk-design-history-docs/docs/get-started.md

 ### Change the name of the website

-1. Open the file `app/_data/app.js`
+1. Open the file `eleventy.config.js`
-2. Change the value for `productName` to the name you want to use.
-This name will appear in the header, and in page titles.
+2. Within the options for `@x-govuk/govuk-eleventy-plugin`, change the value for `productName` to the name you want to use.
+This name will appear in the header.

+You can also change the organisation name and logo, as well as other aspects of the header.
+See [header options](https://x-govuk.github.io/govuk-eleventy-plugin/options/#options-for-header) in the documentation for the `@x-govuk/govuk-eleventy-plugin`.

 ### Update the homepage